patrinoua/work-in-tech/README.md

 UX by udacity - Oct 2020 [link](https://classroom.udacity.com/courses/ud849)

 ## Bootcamps
 Working in tech is fun!
-And with a bootcamp you can do it too.
+And with a bootcamp (3 months course) you can do it too.

 [Startsteps.org](Startsteps.org) - help you decide which is the right bootcamp for you